jxckgan/synesthesia/README.md

 ### Building & Running

-As of now, this project uses Metal for rendering and subsequently only runs on macOS systems.
-To run this project, make sure `cmake` is installed, and just clone this repository w/ submodules and run `make run` (we build required dependencies locally):
+Synesthesia runs on Windows (DirectX 12), macOS (Metal), and Linux (Vulkan).
+To run this project, make sure `cmake` is installed, and just clone this repository w/ submodules and run `make run` (we build app dependencies locally):

+> **Note**:
+> For Windows clients, you must install VS Microsoft C++ Build Tools, [here is a guide](https://github.com/bycloudai/InstallVSBuildToolsWindows?tab=readme-ov-file) for installing and setting up your PATH.

 ```sh
 # Clone the repository with submodules